Este artículo está disponible en español.

 Many times, your child will not approach you with their anxiety or concerns.
 This may be because they feel ashamed, worried that talking will make things worse, or that they will burden you.
 If you notice a change in your child’s behavior, there is no harm in saying: “I’ve noticed you haven’t been yourself, lately.
 Is anything troubling you?”
 Then, follow with open ended questions – ones that let them respond with more than just “Yes,” “No,” or “Nothing.”
 The point of open ended questions is to get more details that allow you to explore what’s going on.
 Examples include:

 3. Think Developmentally

-School-age children (ages 7-12) may have different anxieties about a situation than a teen (ages 13-18) or young adult.
+Kids’ bodies and brains change rapidly as they get older.
+So, school-age children (ages 7-12) may have different anxieties about a situation than a teen (ages 13-18) or young adult.

 Younger children are more concerned about daily routines and activities.
 They also tend to see the world in concrete black and white terms.
 They often need simple explanations about what is going on and a clear statement that you, the parent or caregiver, will be there to protect them.
 They do not need to be swamped with news and information.
 For them, it is best to turn the TV and digital media off.

 Teens and young adults think with more complexity.
 They can see beyond the here and now, and may worry about the impact of a situation on their life in the weeks ahead or even years from now.
 They may be concerned about a situation’s effect on their family, friends, community, or the earth.
 For them, it may help to sit with them in front of the TV or computer and learn together about the situation in the news.
 Or if it is a local event, such as cyberbullying or a sudden death, have an in-depth conversation about what’s been happening.
 Older children and young adults need to process a situation, and this is best done through discussions.